Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 you can use filters to further refine your location strategy.
 The default filter type is value (matching the @value attribute).

-..
-Paul: I'm indenting your examples and making the Courier New--hope ya don't mind!
-Actually, they look like they're already in Courier front, but I'm adding that explicetly as Google Docs couldn't seem to figure out what the font was

-..
-Dave: These are just quick examples and I expected them to be refined.
-   Style is fine as you have it.

 - name=username
 - name=continue
 - name=continue Continue
 - name=continue value=Continue
 - name=continue type=button

-..
-TODO: Colors here!

 .. code-block:: html